noy-sternlicht/Debatable-Intelligence/README.md

  --model_name gpt-4.1 # Preprocessing model (should be an OpenAI model)
 ```

+We provide examples of the preprocessed data and our KPA results in `data_for_keypoint_analysis.csv`
+and `keypoints.csv`,
+respectively.
+We use watsonx.ai to run the KPA.

-`scripts/run_kpa.sh` runs the analysis we report in the paper.
+`scripts/run_kpa.sh` runs the analysis we report in the paper (given the initial KPA results).

 ## Citation